 The demonstration of his new knowledge, combat training trauma, and adult freedom and responsibility, was “Go, Go, Go!!!”.
-Drunk – on duty.
-In charge.
-But efficient and unstoppable.
+Drunk – on duty; in charge; efficient and unstoppable.

-Tim continued to wear me down with denunciations of both an inauthentic, burdensome world and myself – the mulish Austin 1100 stumped as to what to do in the face of the frenzied importunings of a tree branch – for having a “sense of humour bypass”.
+Tim continued to wear me down with denunciations of both an inauthentic, burdensome world and myself – the mulish Austin 1100 stumped as to what to do in the face of the frenzied importunings of a tree branch.

 Particularly on a long trip to Greece in ’81—spent mostly to the side of the squint spokes of long, straight, deserted French N roads, watching the low-geared gait of an intermittent two-stroke Velo-Solex moped, black plastic hairdryer of an engine housing concealing a drive pinion squatting on a bald front tyre; a stolid, red and white DAF eighteen-wheeler HGV, Coq Sportif-logo-ed canvas straps and flaps flapping and yapping in the Rhone Valley wind tunnel, one driver’s hand silhouetted against cab window-cut clouds waving goodbye, the other clapping down on the centre of the steering wheel to sound a spleen-rattling parp; a corrugated, silver-grey Citroen Camionette motorhome reversing the rat race, moving from point A to point B; or a thin-skinned Dedeuche tin can yeeEEeeEEeeEEing and snarling through the grille as it gave a wide berth to a stuck-out thumb and the wheel-borne toy Zeppelin followed the Roman remnant and gentle tide of telephone lines up to the hub of another hilltop capped with a hoarding advertising the pleasures of the region—after we left school at eighteen.

 The humour ever commanding, the melismatic mimicry of the scathing, over-burdened Fawlty thinning out the vendanges in the Pyrenees-Orientales co-operative vineyards clinging to the slopes of the Commune along with a sultry, Parisian, eighteen year old girl heroin addict, a night in a Lyons council flat with two girls on a lark, a ferry crossing from the stony bleached heel of Italy, and scooter rides around the crumbling tarmac-caked edges of the island of Corfu, to a disposable, depthless, one-note abstraction.